getsolus/help-center-docs/docs/packaging/creating-a-new-package.md

 :::

+## Fork the getsolus/packages repo

+1. Fork the repo [getsolus/packages](https://github.com/getsolus/packages) using the GitHub web UI or  [`gh` cli tool](https://cli.github.com/manual/gh_repo_fork) from the `github-cli` package.
+It will be forked to `github.com/yourgithubaccount/packages`.
+   If you had already cloned this repo, make sure to update it with `git pull`.
+2. From within your packaging directory, clone the fork.
+For example `gh repo clone yourgithubaccount/packages`.
+3. Create a new branch in this repo.
+For example: `git switch -c add_tree`.

 ## Create a New Package Directory

-From within your packaging directory, create a new directory for the new package with the package name, then create the required Makefile within that directory:
+From within your packaging directory, create a new directory for the new package.
+Use the package name as the directory name.
+Then, create the required Makefile within that directory.

 ```bash
 mkdir tree